osg-htc/docs/docs/other/install-voms.md

 =================

 !!! warning
-    As of the June 2017 release of OSG 3.4.0, this software is officially deprecated.
-Support is scheduled to end as of May 2018.
+    As of the June 2017 release of OSG 3.4.0, installation of VOMS with VOMS Admin Server is officially deprecated.
+Support is scheduled to end as of [May 2018](https://opensciencegrid.github.io/technology/policy/voms-admin-retire/).

 This document is for VO System Administrators.